CONGESTIVE HEART FAILURE

 the blood vessel.

-What would the nurse expect to find in Congestive heart failure?
+Clinical picture of the patient in Congestive heart failure?

-Typically , the patient in Congestive heart failure, will become
+The patient in Congestive heart failure, will display signs of

 blood as efficiently as a healthy heart.
 Chest pain and shortness